scale-lab/ABACUS/README.md

 # New in Version 1.1 (July 2020)

-- Simpler, one file python flow
+- Simple single file python-based flow

 - Uses open-source tools entirely for simulation and systhesis